 On 14th September, the Australian Associated Press released an article that NT remote education is failing students.
 The article addresses the fact that it is a basic human right for students to access education in the language they speak.

-When will the Northern Territory Education Department or the Federal government get real about creating open-source Yolngu Matha to English learning programs for Yolngu Matha speaking people?
+When will the Northern Territory Education Department or the Federal government get real about creating open-source Yolngu Matha to English learning programs for Yolngu Matha speaking Australians who speak an Australian Language?

 Also, if we had such a course, Yolngu youth, while in detention, would have some self-directed, self-learning educational material to occupy themselves with.
 This way, they could come out with good communication skills that would prevent them from returning.